TUD-OS/libelkvm/README.md

 This will generate some html files, givinig you coverage information in BUILD_DIRECTORY/cov/index.html
-You need to enable the libelkvm_generate_coverage option to enable support for this.
+You need to enable the libelkvm_generate_coverage option to enable the generation of coverage data.
+Additionally this currently *only works with gcc*.

 Happy Hacking! :)